jidhinp/RealTImeFraudDetection-Complex/README.md

-# FinTech Real-Time Fraud Detection
+# Real-Time Fraud Transaction Detection

 ## Overview
 This project is a modern FinTech web application built with ASP.NET Core (.NET 8) that demonstrates real-time fraud detection using machine learning (ML.NET), SignalR for live alerts, and SQL Server for data storage.
 It provides both a REST API and a simple web UI for submitting transactions and receiving fraud alerts.